solana-developers/solana-cookbook/docs/references/token.md

       content: Solana Cookbook | Interacting with Tokens
   - - meta
     - name: description
-      content: Start Interacting with Tokens, Mint, Transfer, Burn and Learn more Recipes for Building on Solana at The Solana cookbook.
+      content: Start Interacting with Tokens, Mint, Transfer, Burn and Learn more references for Building on Solana at The Solana cookbook.
   - - meta
     - name: og:description
-      content: Start Interacting with Tokens, Mint, Transfer, Burn and Learn more Recipes for Building on Solana at The Solana cookbook.
+      content: Start Interacting with Tokens, Mint, Transfer, Burn and Learn more references for Building on Solana at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png